 Strategen is shaping the debate in renewable energy markets and industries.
-These are some of our recent perspectives and insights.

 The idea is to insulate solar customers from potential regulatory changes down the road, said Lon Huber, an energy policy consultant at Strategen Consulting, who drafted the plan on behalf of RUCO.